Pictures on the "PUPPIES" page of available pups

 Treats are for training and good deeds.
 We use small kibble, baby carrots, cooked sweet potato, green beans, apple pieces, skinless rotisserie chicken which you can get at any supermarket.

-Food: We feed all of our dogs and Puppies Purina Pro plan shredded chicken or lamb and rice puppy food and dog food.
+Food: We feed all of our Puppies Natural Balance Chicken, Brown Rice and Duck meal puppy food.
 Follow the feeding instructions on the bag.
 Puppies need to eat and drink regularly to avoid dehydration and blood sugar levels dropping.
 Make sure your new puppy eats and drinks regularly every day - no matter what.
-A little leeway on the first day/night in a new home but by morning they should be back on track.
+A little leeway on the first day/night in a new home is fine, but by morning they should be back on track.

 Greenies: Our dogs LOVE them and have been eating them for years - but please wait till they are 6 months or older.
 DO NOT GIVE GREENIES TO DOGS UNDER SIX MONTHS OF AGE!